US Army Central celebrates 100 years of Third Army with ceremony at Shaw AFB - South Carolina Radio Network

 “They can look back on the history of the Third Army and take pride in what they do, and they already have a lot of pride” Hair said of Patton’s legacy.
 “We have the best servicemen and women and civilians in the Third Army than we’ve ever had and if we have to go to war they’ll have no problem executing the war and they’ll do it just as good as the men in the Greatest Generation during World War II.”

 After the briefing, Hair answered questions about Patton’s life.
 Present were two WWII veterans who served in Patton’s Third Army.
-One shared a prayer card Patton had ordered 250,00 copies of and distributed to troops.
+One shared a prayer card Patton had ordered 250,00 copies of to be distributed to troops.

 Dane Coffman of Leesville, a living historian who bears a striking resemblance to General John Pershing, also attended.